Have you ever heard the Ray Stevens song "The Day the Squirrel Went Bezerk"?

 Thanking the Lord that I have never had to deal with that before, and praying I will never have to deal with it again, either.

-Oh, and just in case you were wondering, they didn't have Bug's awards ready.
+Oh, and just in case you were wondering, they didn't have Stephen's awards ready.

 They'll be presenting him with them next month.